Celebrations of Life, Memorials and Graveside Interments

 Although we regard death as the end of our conscious life, we share the hope that we will live on in the minds and hearts of those whose lives we enriched throughout our earthly life.
 Our Funerals, Graveside Interments, Memorials and Celebration of Life services provide an opportunity to gather, remember, and celebrate the lives of our loved ones, and to help comfort the bereaved on their individual journeys of grief.

 Following your inquiry (by phone or email) through our Chaplain Coordinator, one of our Lay Chaplains will call you (email if preferred) directly to arrange a meeting if possible to talk with you about the deceased and your needs and vision for the type of service you wish.
 With the information you provide, the Lay Chaplain will draft a ceremony for your review, incorporating rituals, eulogies, music, readings, stories, individual testimonials and tributes, as you wish.
 We will take your lead in honouring your loved one appropriately.
 We will be honoured to work with you to create a unique and memorable service for your loved one.
-For rental inquiries for holding a service at Toronto First Unitarian, please see our “Rentals” section.

 1. Do we need to be Unitarians or members of First Unitarian to use a Lay Chaplain?